rails/rails/guides/source/getting_started.md

 end
 ```

-You can call +destroy+ on Active Record objects when you want to delete
+You can call `destroy` on Active Record objects when you want to delete
 them from the database.
 Note that we don't need to add a view for this
-action since we're redirecting to the +index+ action.
+action since we're redirecting to the `index` action.

-Finally, add a 'destroy' link to your +index+ action template
+Finally, add a 'destroy' link to your `index` action template
 (+app/views/posts/index.html.erb) to wrap everything
 together.